 Modern life is a tide of input, drawing us deeper into this collective dream we call “Samsara”—an increasingly distracted life.
 Yet neuroscientist Richard Davidson says: “A distracted mind is an unhappy mind.”

-The practices of the Namchak lineage, along with The Academy of Love and Learning’s “Learning as a Practice” help us to wake up from our dream.
+The practices of the Namchak lineage, along with The Academy for the Love of Learning’s “Learning as a Practice” help us to wake up from our dream.

 We then can live a more happy, meaningful life—the life that we came here to live.

 In November 2020, Namchak will launch year one of the Ancient Wisdom Engaged (AWE) program.
 This multi-year, non-residential study program offers students an introduction to the Vajrayana path of Tibetan Buddhism and to a unique form of personal leadership.

 Designed around the Three Jewels of Tibetan Buddhism, the AWE program will give you experiences and tools so you can progress on your journey home to who you truly are.